swataswayam-14/vervious/README.md

 * **Graceful Shutdowns**
    * Services unsubscribe from NATS before exit.
    * Prevents dangling consumers and message loss.

+## Deployment on Azure VM

+Initially, I attempted to run all services inside Docker containers (MongoDB, Redis, NATS, and each microservice).
+However, I ran into issues when trying to run **all Node.js microservices inside containers** alongside infrastructure services.
+As a workaround, I chose a **hybrid approach**:

+- Infrastructure services (`MongoDB`, `Redis`, `NATS`) → run as Docker containers
+- Application microservices (`api-gateway`, `auth-service`, `booking-service`, `event-service`) → run via [PM2](https://pm2.keymetrics.io/), a Node.js process manager

+---

+### Why PM2?
+PM2 is a **production process manager** for Node.js.
+It spawns and supervises processes using the **Node.js `child_process.fork()` API**, which creates lightweight Node.js child processes with independent event loops, memory, and execution contexts.

+Unlike running with `npm start` in a terminal:
+- Processes don’t terminate when we close our SSH session
+- Crashes are automatically handled with restarts
+- Logs are captured and rotated
+- Services can be configured to auto-start on VM reboot

+---

 # Running Locally with Docker Compose